Hoyasumii/bee-movie/README.md

 No, sir.

-I pick up some pollen here, sprinkle it ove
+I pick up some pollen here, sprinkle it over